Ashtown, Dublin

-Ashtown is bounded roughly by the townlands of Castleknock to the west.Finglas to the North, Cabra to the East and the Phoenix park to the South.
+Ashtown is bounded roughly by the townlands of Castleknock to the west.
+Finglas to the North, Cabra to the East and the Phoenix Park to the South.
 It is situated by the Royal Canal, near the Navan Road, which some addresses being named off Navan Road.
 The Phoenix Park is also nearby, its Ashtown Gate entrance about 500 metres south of the railway station.
 The townland's 278 acres are within Dublin City whereas Castleknock is in Fingal.
 The suburb had a population of 13,209 inhabitants as reported in the 2016 census.

 Teagasc has a food research centre at Ashtown.

 Transport

-The Dublin-Sligo railway passes through the area and it is served by Ashtown railway station, which opened on 1 August 1902.
+The Dublin–Sligo railway line passes through the area and it is served by Ashtown railway station, which opened on 1 August 1902.
 Stopping at Ashtown is the Western Commuter service, which runs frequently between Maynooth and Pearse Station in the city centre.
 The area is also served by the 120 Dublin Bus route, which terminates at the railway station, and by the 37, 38, 39 and 70 routes, which pass nearby on the Navan Road.

-The Broombridge LUAS Green Line station (adjacent to the railway station) opened in December 2017.
-A new railway station, called Pelletstown, was opened in September 2021, lying between Broombridge and Ashtown stations.
+Broombridge railway station, on the Commuter route, has since December 2017 also acted as a terminus for the Green Line of the Luas.
+A new railway station, called Pelletstown, was opened in September 2021, between Broombridge and Ashtown stations.